alexastrum/biohacking/docs/protocols/routines/morning.md

    - Wash hair 2 times per week.
 Use 2x shampoo, 1x conditioner.
    - Wash face with soap or spacialized face wash.
    - Wash body parts prone to bacteria / fungus with soap.
 Massage and/or scrub feet.
-   - Brush and water-floss teeth.
+   - Brush and water-floss teeth with [natural mouthwash](https://amzn.to/49uqwZ0).

 5. **Positive affirmations** / meditation / keggel exercise.
    In front of the mirror, or outdoors. <10 minutes.